-PLS's debt financing agreements require it to comply with various financial covenants.
+Our secured financing agreements at PLS require us to comply with various financial covenants.
 The most significant financial covenants currently include the following:

-- positive net income during each calendar quarter; - a minimum in unrestricted cash and cash equivalents of \$20 million; - a minimum tangible net worth of \$200 million; - a maximum ratio of total liabilities to tangible net worth of 10:1; and

-• at least one other warehouse or repurchase facility that finances amounts and assets similar to those being financed under our existing debt financing agreements.
+- positive net income during each calendar quarter; - a minimum in unrestricted cash and cash equivalents of \$20 million; - a minimum tangible net worth of \$200 million; - a maximum ratio of total liabilities to tangible net worth of 10:1; and - at least one other warehouse or repurchase facility that finances amounts and assets that are similar to those being financed under certain of our existing secured financing agreements.